Soliformovum irregulare

 Soliformovum irregulare is a species of protosteloid amoeba notable for its widespread presence in grassland and forest ecosystems, where it commonly inhabits the aerial portions of dead plant material.
 Originally classified under the genus Protostelium, it was later reassigned to Soliformovum due to significant morphological differences observed under light and electron microscopy.
 S. irregulare is characterized by flabellate, fan-shaped amoebae, distinctive long-stalked fruiting bodies, and uninucleate spores.
 The species thrives in moist environments and is frequently encountered in laboratory cultures containing yeast or bacteria, making it one of the most commonly studied protosteloid amoebae.

 Morphology

-Soliformovum irregulare typically appears flabellate during migration, a trophic state in which the organism consists of uninucleate amoebae.
+Soliformovum irregulare typically appears flabellate (fan-shaped) during migration, a trophic state in which the organism consists of uninucleate amoebae.
 Its nucleus contains multiple nucleoli, often lobed and dispersed, and is surrounded by vesicles.
 The amoebae contain numerous small contractile and food vacuoles, and their mitochondria have tubular cristae.The species forms long-stalked fruiting bodies with single, uninucleate, deciduous spores.
 Its lamellipodial front contains pointed subpseudopodia that may elongate in highly moist environments.
 Pseudopodial crawling is the organism's primary mode of motility.
 Microtubules, which vary in length, are dispersed throughout the cytoplasm without originating from a central point.